michaelshiloh/robotaPsyche/lectureNotes.md

   Attractor() {
     location = new PVector(width/2, height/2);

-    mass = 50; // Big mass so its force is greater than vehicle-vehicle force G = 0.4;
+    // Big mass so the force is greater than vehicle-vehicle force
+    // You can play with this number to see different results mass = 70;
+    G = 0.4;
   }